paulhake/building_block_guardrails/lab_exercises/watsonx-guardrails-lab.md

 ## Learning Objectives

 By the end of this lab, you will be able to:
-- Configure and run IBM watsonx.governance guardrails for both design time and real-time evaluations
+- Configure and run IBM watsonx.governance guardrails for design time evaluations
 - Implement multiple safety detection mechanisms including HAP, PII, bias, and jailbreak detection
 - Perform design time evaluations to test prompts, agents, and chatbots before deployment
 - Test guardrails with real-world scenarios and analyze results
-- Deploy applications for both design time testing and real-time monitoring using Streamlit
+- Deploy applications for both design time testing and to simulate real-time monitoring using Streamlit
 - Understand the trade-offs between safety, performance, and user experience in both pre-deployment and production contexts

 ---